The Rithan chortled. "Then hop aboard. You're on your own now. Your fate lies in your hands."

 - Faster-Than-Light Travel: Called warp drive, but more like a point-to-point jump.
 You can attempt to warp out before reaching the warp points on the edge of the solar system (to escape from pirates, for example) but your warp may fail depending how far from the sun you are.
 Your warp drive goes up to 8 parsecs at first, and gets enhanced later to get to that one inaccessible world.

-- Featureless Protagonist: The backstory gives the character's original name as Zed, and specifies that he is male.
+- Featureless Protagonist: Downplayed; the backstory gives the character's original name as Zed, and specifies that he is male.
 However, this has no actual bearing on the game, and if the player doesn't read the prologue, they might never know.

 - In-Game Banking Services: Each star system has a Uniteller network, and you can send money between systems using it so that you don't have to carry cash.
 If you lose consciousness (due to mugging, lack of food, or lack of sleep) then any cash you're carrying will be stolen.